Ryggs/Weather-Compose/README.md

 I'm working on implementing **Version Catalog** for the new Gradle versions, but **Dependabot** does not yet support this feature ([see this](https://github.com/dependabot/dependabot-core/pull/6249)).
 You can check the progress on the `v1.0.4/version_catalog` branch.

-## 🔨 How to Build the App
+## 🔨 Building the App

-- Use the latest version of Android Studio Canary.
+- Used the latest version of Android Studio.
 - Add the `BASE_URL`, `API_KEY`, and `MAPS_API_KEY` inside `local.properties` to build and run the Weapose app.
 The configuration should look like this:

     ```properties